Bhupesh-V/Bhupesh-V.github.io/_posts/2020-11-24-the-unholy-way-of-using-virtual-environments.md

 ## END ACTIVATOR LOGIC
 ```

 `$(echo */)` would result in an array of directories  inside the present working directory.
-This can then be filtered for finding the `activate` script which is present inside every virtual environment.
+This can then be filtered for finding the `activate` script which is present inside the _bin_ folder of the venv.

 > Note that there are other variations of the activate script for different shells `activate.csh` and `activate.fish`.